skyvers/skyve-dev-guide/chapters/concepts.md

 where two or more attributes share the same value set.
 Developers can also create normal Java enumerations (*enums*) without restriction.

-For example, an enumeration to specify a person’s gender might be the set of values {male, female, intersex, not specified}.
+For example, an enumeration to specify a person's gender might be the set of values {male, female, intersex, not specified}.

 A traditional approach might require the developer to: